francksidi-edb/pxf-delta-connector/README.md

 # PXF Delta Connector

 ## Overview
 This is the first release of the Delta Connector for PXF.
-The next phase will include:
+The next phase will include
-- Vectorization
 - Predicate/aggregate/joins pushdown

 ---